maxkapur/jekyll-related/README.md

 # Jekyll::Related

-Jekyll plugin to identify related posts.
+Jekyll plugin to identify and link to related posts.

 TODO: Delete this and the text below, and describe your gem